-Applications are invited for appointment as Post-doctoral Fellow in the Department of Pathology and the State Key Laboratory of Liver Research (Ref.: 497094), to commence as soon as possible for two to three years, with the possibility of renewal.
+Applications are invited for appointment as Post-doctoral Fellow in the Department of Pathology and the State Key Laboratory of Liver Research (Ref.: 498366), to commence as soon as possible for three years, with the possibility of renewal subject to satisfactory performance.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online applications for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start July 17, 2019 and continue until October 31, 2019, or until the post is filled, whichever is earlier.
+Review of applications will start on August 26, 2019 and continue until December 23, 2019, or until the post is filled, whichever is earlier.